How payday filing works in Xero

 Each user should have their own myIR login.
 Either as a:

-staff member of a practice/tax agency (client must be linked to the tax agency for payroll taxes)
+- staff member of a practice or tax agency (client must be linked to the tax agency for payroll taxes)

 The client should not be using the tax agent’s login, and vice versa.

 It is really easy to correct the payroll filing.
 In fact, the process is similar to what you would do now.
 In Xero, simply revert the pay run which contains the incorrect information, make the necessary changes and repost the pay run.
 This process will overwrite the previous filing with Inland Revenue.
-It’s important to know that there is a 15 - 30 min delay from when the pay run is posted to when it would show up as filed at Inland Revenue’s end.
+It’s important to know that there is a 15–30-minute delay from when the pay run is posted to when it would show up as filed at Inland Revenue’s end.

 Employers cannot ask for employees’ date of birth during the hiring process.
-But once an employer is hired, employers can ask for the employees date of birth.
+But once an employee is hired, employers can ask for the employee’s date of birth.

 Xero requires the date of birth to allow employers to correctly manage KiwiSaver obligations for employees under 18 and over 64 (employers do not need to make contributions to employees under 18 and over 64, unless they have agreed to do so).

 If an employee refuses to give their date of birth, enter an estimated date depending on whether they are under 18, over 64, or somewhere in between.
 If unknown, assume they are between 18 and 64 until advised (by the employee or IR) otherwise.

 Will payday filing cost extra in Xero Payroll?

 No. Payday filing compliance is all part of your Xero Payroll subscription.